ZHAOZHIHAO/RunningProgramms/running_vespa_pedestrian_attribute/README.md

 5. Run docker
 sudo nvidia-docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY zz:vespa /bin/bash
 6. Test your own images
-  i. put all your images in images directory
+  i. put all your images in "images" directory and rebuild vespa docker and run it
   ii. cd /vespa/utils && python inference_zz.py
   iii. results(attributes confidences) are stored in image along with the original image in /vespa/utils  directory, named as out*.jpg
 7. Evaluate on PETA dataset